annikabrundyn/driving-dirty/README.md

 # End-to-end Multi-Camera View Parsing to Top-Down Object Detection on Roadmaps

 The goal of this project was to construct a top down view of a road-map and the objects surrounding an ego car using six images taken from a camera mounted on top of a car.
 We use self-supervised learning to build a representation using a large unlabeled dataset and fine-tune on two downstream tasks, roadmap prediction and bounding box detection.
-Our approach achieves a roadmap threat score of $0.76$, and identifies objects with a bounding box intersection over union (IoU) threat score of $0.007$.
 The most obvious use case of this model would be for safe and efficient route planning in autonomous vehicles.

 Here is a [3 minute presentation](https://youtu.be/CPdzVIb4RZI) in which I discuss the final model approach taken.